janwyl1/barcodegenerator/README.md

 Form validation helps to reduce errors e.g. confirming if the NHS number is correct using the Mod11 check.

-It's client-side only, no personal information is stored persistently or transmitted anywhere.
+No personal information is stored persistently.

 ### How to use it
 1. Download Files
 2. Unzip